 - Fulfill your request; The information gathered is forwarded to the relevant Obeo service (technical support, marketing team, product team, commercial team).

 - Inform you about our products (latest releases, articles, documentation and so on) and events.
 We do our utmost to ensure the emails you receive are pertinent to your interests (based on the form you used to subscribe).
 In each email sent to you via the mailing list, a link allows you to unsubscribe at any time.
 Forms which are not dedicated to the subscription to Obeo's mailing list include an option allowing you to explicitly subscribe to this mailing list.
 Should you already feature on the list then by not ticking the option you are automatically removed from the list.
 Every email sent includes a link should you wish to unsubscribe.

 In compliance with the current legal provisions, you hold the following rights over information relating to yourself:

 You can exercise these rights by request to the Obeo marketing service: email@example.com

 Except if it is explicitly mentioned when we collect the data, they are not shared with other organizations.
-There are two exceptions:
+There are three exceptions:

-- ObeoSoft Canada Inc., which is an Obeo's subsidiary based in Vancouver (Canada), can access to the data
+- ObeoSoft Canada Inc.: The Obeo's subsidiary based in Vancouver (Canada), can access the data

 What are cookies and what are they used for?